 Super short Star Wars fanfic’s first chapter in commaful’s special fic format:

 These stories are on the shorter side and don’t feature anything graphic.
 After the next section, I’ll be going over different types of fanfiction stories.
-But first, here are the top fanfic websites.
+But first, here are the top fanfic sites where you can share your fanfic and also discover the best fanfiction.

 Top Fanfiction Websites

-When it comes to sharing your work, you have a lot of options!
-I’m going to go over all the major options (all of which I have tried).
+When it comes to sharing your work, you have a lot of options between many different fanfiction sites and fanfiction apps!
+I’m going to go over all the major options (all of which I have tried) to both share fanfiction pieces and also finding the best fanfiction.
 I’m listing them in the order of my personal preference.
 Different people have different preferences, but here are my preferences and reviews:

 This is my fanfiction site of choice.
 I use this for all my long form fanfiction reading.
 The search allows me to pinpoint the EXACT type of story I like to read and filter out tags I don’t want.
 AO3 can have some very very extremely content and I try to make sure I don’t read those.
 Most other fiction archives do prevent stories that are over-the-top violent or sexual, but AO3 allows pretty much everything.
 For most of the fandoms I like, AO3 has a more active community than other sites.